naltamura/naltamura/README.md

 - 👋 Hi, I’m @naltamura, I'm PhD student at "La Sapienza" University of Rome.
 - 👀 I’m interested in Cybersecurity, IoT, IoUT, UWSN, communication secuirty protocols, IOTA technologies.
-- 🌱 I’m currently learning bare metal programming and embedded programming for MCU.
+- 🌱 I’m currently working on new authentication model based on SSI and Distributed Identity on constrained devices.
 - 📫 How to reach me: altamura@diag.uniroma1.it

 <!---